davedawkins/Fable.Formatting.Markdown/README.md

 A port of `Fable.Formatting.Markdown` for Fable.
 This will allow you to use format markdown into HTML inside your Fable application.

-The benefit of using this package over (say) [markedjs](https://github.com/markedjs/marked) is that we have the same formatting behaviour and syntax as `FSharp.Formatting`.
+The benefit of using this package over (say) [markedjs](https://github.com/markedjs/marked) is that we have the same formatting behaviour and syntax as `FSharp.Formatting`, and of course a rich FSharp-first API for parsing markdown text into an intermediate document.

 For documentation, refer to [Markdown Parser](https://fsprojects.github.io/FSharp.Formatting/markdown.html).
 Note that in general `FSharp.Formatting` in those documents is `Fable.Formatting` in this package.